Juan B. Galaviz Charter School: History

 Galaviz Charter School was one program of Galaviz Academy, an educational organization established in 1993.
 The organization's programs include vocational training, ESL instruction, and an education support and advocacy program for adjudicated youth 10–16 years of age.
 In 2012 it had 70 students; they were categorized as at-risk.

 In 2012 Nency Garcia pleaded guilty to embezzling $40,000 ($ according to inflation) from Galaviz.

 The school was scheduled to hold another school year starting in fall 2013, but it closed shortly before the beginning of the school year since it was in financial trouble.
 It owed $27,000 ($ according to inflation) in payroll taxes to the Internal Revenue Service (IRS) as of March 2013.
 The Texas Education Agency (TEA) revoked accreditation due to the loss of the tax-exempt status, with notification that it would do so dated July 19, 2013.

 School uniform

 Students are required to wear school uniforms.

+Data from Texas Education Agency (TEA)

+The school has District Number 101852 and Campus Number 101852001.
+The school is located in Harris County and Houston Metropolitan Area.
+The school teaches grades 9–12.
+"Years of Operation" numbers indicate that the school most likely started operation in the 2002–2003 school year.